 AP World History Notes

-These notes are organized by the six major historical periods laid out in the curriculum.
-Most of the notes are derived from CourseNotes, which has detailed outlines that go over every chapter from the fourth edition of the textbook World Civilizations: The Global Experience.
+The following AP World History notes are organized by rough time period.
+Most of the notes come from CourseNotes, which has detailed outlines that go over every chapter from the fourth edition of the textbook World Civilizations: The Global Experience.

-The biggest issue with all of these notes is that it can be hard to pick out key concepts.
-There are no bolded terms or summaries at the ends of the outlines.
-If you need a more engaging format to hold your attention, I'd recommend buying a review book instead or printing out the notes so you can highlight important points.
+One of the biggest issues with these notes is that it can be hard to pick out key concepts.
+There are no bold terms or summaries at the ends of the outlines.
+If you need a more engaging format to hold your attention, I suggest buying a World History review book instead or printing out the notes so you can highlight important points.

 - Textbook Chapter Notes